Clapdale is a pleasant valley in Yorkshire's famous "Three Peaks" area.

 The village of Clapham nestles in woods at the bottom of Clapdale - traditionally the starting point for one of the classic routes for an ascent of Ingleborough.

-The lower part of the valley is heavily wooded, with a fine ornamental lake into which Clapham Beck flows.
-Beyond this the valley opens out, crested with limestone cliffs and caves - including Ingleborough Cave (which is a show cave, being electrically lit and open to the public) and the adjacent Beck Head Cave from which Clapham Beck rises.
+Beyond the woods the valley opens out, crested with limestone cliffs and caves - including Ingleborough Cave (which is a show cave, being electrically lit and open to the public) and the adjacent Beck Head Cave from which Clapham Beck rises.
+Beck Head Stream Cave and Foxholes (a neolithic rock shelter) can be found further up the valley.

-At the head of the valley is Trow Gill - a wooded limestone ravine which was probably once an underground cavern.
+At the head of Clapdale is Trow Gill - a wooded limestone ravine, above which the valley opens out in to moorland (pictured above).

 The Yorkshire Dales - Home Page